IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 <!-- Description of expected submission format and submission instructions -->
 The evaluation implementation will use the latest [SimulEval](https://github.com/facebookresearch/SimulEval) toolkit.
 Participants have two options for the submission:
-- Docker image submission; the organizers run the system to compare the computation-aware latency
+- *Docker image submission*: the organizers run the system to compare the computation-aware latency
-- System log submission; the computation-aware latency cannot be compared directly but will be reported with its hardware difference
+- *System log submission:* the computation-aware latency cannot be compared directly but will be reported with its hardware difference

 Systems submitted via docker image are expected to run on a single NVIDIA A100 GPU with 80 GB of HBM.
 Additionally, participants must include a **README** with instructions on how to run the system for each *track* and *language direction*.
 To enable communication between evaluators and participants, a point-of-contact and e-mail should be provided in the **README** in case of issues with evaluating the submitted system.